Haifa is the third largest city in Israel and dates back to the 14th century BC to a sea port that was called Tell Abu Hawan.

 What do you like best about your city?

 Despite being the third largest population centre in Israel and a large industrial centre where you can find such giants like Intel and Microsoft, the passing of time hasn’t completely changed Haifa.
 The city retains its calm which allows the inhabitants to enjoy a good living without the crazy rush of a modern city.

 I’m divided here.
 If you are into sightseeing then there’s Yaffe Nof street in the upper part of town which gives a nice view on the Baha`i garden and the downtown city.
 The street name is translated as – beautiful view, so the view is definitely there.
 Dan Panorama hotel, located on that street offers a panoramic view and it’s worth having a look once you are near.
 On the other hand, if you are into calm sea breeze then it’s the waterfront promenade and one of its numerous cafes and restaurants.

 The cool thing about Haifa, you won’t go hungry there.
 No matter where you are and what hour is it there’s a place open offering the basic Israeli menu of shawarma or falafel.
 From the establishments higher in class offering very good food while not breaking a bank account I’d like to note two. – Cowboys Steakhouse located next to a large shopping mall on the southern city entrance.
 A very interesting looking place and as the name suggests there’s no lack of meat in there.
 The other one – Yotveta in Town is a large dairy restaurant located at one end of the waterfront promenade.
 Looking at the menu there one could be in for a tough choice because of the large variety of dairy food on offer.

-The International Haifa film festival taking place during the end of September ? early October.
+The International Haifa film festival taking place during the end of September to early October.

 Well, that depends I’d say Irish House, an Irish pub with good beer and often live music.